Python-PyQt/PyQt6-Docs/descriptions/QtGui/QPixmap-c.rst

 A :sip:ref:`~PyQt6.QtGui.QPixmap` object can be converted into a :sip:ref:`~PyQt6.QtGui.QImage` using the :sip:ref:`~PyQt6.QtGui.QPixmap.toImage` function.
 Likewise, a :sip:ref:`~PyQt6.QtGui.QImage` can be converted into a :sip:ref:`~PyQt6.QtGui.QPixmap` using the :sip:ref:`~PyQt6.QtGui.QPixmap.fromImage`.
 If this is too expensive an operation, you can use :sip:ref:`~PyQt6.QtGui.QBitmap.fromImage` instead.

-To convert a :sip:ref:`~PyQt6.QtGui.QPixmap` to and from HICON you can use the QtWinExtras functions QtWin::toHICON() and QtWin::fromHICON() respectively.
+To convert a :sip:ref:`~PyQt6.QtGui.QPixmap` to and from HICON you can use the :sip:ref:`~PyQt6.QtGui.QImage.toHICON` and :sip:ref:`~PyQt6.QtGui.QImage.fromHICON` functions respectively (after converting the :sip:ref:`~PyQt6.QtGui.QPixmap` to a :sip:ref:`~PyQt6.QtGui.QImage`, as explained above).

 .. _qpixmap-pixmap-transformations: